vandop/layer-js-sampleapps/phonegap/README.md

 ## How to Run the Sample

 1. Run: sudo npm install phonegap -g
-2. Open up phonegap/www/app/main-controller.js and replace MY-SENDER-ID with your project number/SENDER_ID from https://console.developers.google.com/
+2. Open up phonegap/www/app/main-controller.js and replace MY-SENDER-ID with your project number/SENDER_ID from https://console.cloud.google.com/home/dashboard
 3. Run: phonegap plugin add phonegap-plugin-push --variable  SENDER_ID="YOUR_SENDER_ID"
-    * Get your SENDER_ID from https://console.developers.google.com/
+    * Get your SENDER_ID from https://console.cloud.google.com/home/dashboard
-    * Make sure that you have enabled push notifications on https://console.developers.google.com/
+    * Make sure that you have enabled push notifications on https://console.cloud.google.com/home/dashboard
     * Make sure to log into the Layer Developer Dashboard, Select your App, and select `Push`, and enter your Android push settings.
+4. Run: phonegap run android